narrowspark/configurators/README.md

 `bootstrap` Configurator

-Adds new `bootstrap.php` files to the `config` folder provided from your root composer.json `config-dir` name.

 This example creates new `bootstrap` configs for the `console` and `http` kernel:
 You can choose between `http`, `console` and `global` type to configure your kernel bootstraps, with the possibility to configure bootstraps for your chosen environment.

+> NOTE: Generates a new `bootstrap.php` file to the `config` folder provided from your root composer.json `config-dir` name, if the file doesn't exists.

-> NOTE: The `global` type will configure both kernel.
+> NOTE: The `global` type will configure both kernels.

 ```json
 {